WyliodrinEmbeddedIoT/tock-project/README.md

-# Tock Project
+# Project Name

-This is a start template for Tock 2.0 projects.
+## Drivers

+Include here drivers that are specifically designed for your project.

+## Applications

+Include here the applcations that are part of your project.